Ctucker9233/candcfurnishme.com/README.md

 # candcfurnishme.com
-A Middleware between Bigcommerce and the Profit Systems Point of Sale Software
+A Middleware between Bigcommerce and the Profit Systems Point of Sale Software Feel free to email at tuckersfurniture@gmail.com for a preview account to look inside and see what live data looks like.

 Manage middleware users with differing permission level
 ![middleware1](https://github.com/Ctucker9233/candcfurnishme.com/assets/19523985/24512e83-3c60-4834-b82d-2dc34d1ab672)